MicroEJ/VEEPortQualificationTools/tests/README.rst

 - Ensure that the COM port configured for the ``Serial To Socket`` tool is correct.
-- Refers to the documentation of your Platform for how to connect the output traces to the Test Suite engine.
+- Refers to the documentation of your VEE Port for how to connect the output traces to the Test Suite engine.

 .. code-block::